My Development

 Data Collecting & Endings

-How the player get either one of the endings is through a point collecting system.
+How the player get either one of the endings is through a point collecting system in a game object that never gets destroyed.

-How I made the system is by using a game object that never gets destroyed and goes through scene to scene, checking the actions of the player.
-If the player does something that would count as a point, such as making a payment error or making a negative choice.
-Then it would count towards the total count which determines an ending.
-Low points would equal a good or middle ending, high points would equal a bad ending.
+This system checks the actions of the player.
+If the player does something that would count as a point, such as making a payment error or making a negative choice. it would add points or check boxes.

 Conclusion